 Suppose a recent graduate has $2,000 saved away for a rainy day.
 Unfortunately, that rainy day is here because this new graduate is still looking for work and cannot start repayment.
 When the student loan bills start coming, this graduate pays them.
 Paying bills is usually a responsible decision, but in this case, student loan bills could be eating away at the essential cash reserves.
 Had our new graduate signed up for an income-driven repayment plan, that money could have been used towards rent or food.
 Unfortunately, there is no way to undo this mistake.
 Once enrolled in an income-driven repayment plan, loan servicers will not refund prior payments because they could have been smaller.

 Sadly, borrowers who do not enroll in an income-driven repayment plan in a timely manner risk making this avoidable mistake.
 It may seem odd that paying a bill is a mistake, but in this case, it can be an expensive error.

 This means that borrowers should take some time to research their options at graduation.
 Put together a plan and know how to make it work.
 These are steps that can be taken by any borrower in any income situation.
-Ignoring the student loan debt will only serve to make the problem grow into a larger more difficult problem.
+Ignoring the student loan debt will only make the problem grow into a more difficult problem.